payalsin/iControlLX/Testing.md

 -   VLAN and Self-IP -- only 1 entry will be needed
 -   SNAT: Automap can be used

--   Example of the changes in the variable file
+Example of the changes to the variable file
 ```
 vlan_information:
 - name: "External_VLAN"